ReferenceType/H264Sharp/README.md

 # H264Sharp
 Cisco's OpenH264 C++/CLI wrapper with optimised image format conversion support.
 It is very suitable for realtime streaming over network.
 - Offers managed and unmanaged API.
-- Tested on .NetFramework and NetCore(upto 7).
+- Tested on .NetFramework and NetCore(up to 7).
 - Compatible with OpenCV.(i.e. OpenCVsharp)
 - Tested on WPF application with camera and screen capture (P2P Videocall).
 - No memory leaks or GC pressure with bitmaps.